Editor’s Choice -

 Parking in the West End is difficult but the Percy Inn has dedicated parking for all guests (one car per bedroom only) in our lighted and paved parking lot adjoining the inn.
 Good signage is posted and you may also park briefly on the street but be mindful of parking restrictions so you are not ticketed or towed.
 Upon arrival your welcome envelope will contain a parking pass for your car.
 Snow bans are enforced on the peninsula and downtown in winter so be sure to use our lots.

 About the Innkeeper:Dale Northrup, CTC, is currently contributing editor on Inside Hotels and Cruise Ships for syndicated travel radio.
 He is formerly contributing editor for Northstar Travel Media’s STAR service, a critical guide to hotels and cruise ships.
-The STAR Service critiques over 10,000 hotels in more than 100 countries for travel agents and corporate travel departments and Northrup has personally written over 23,000 hotel reviews in more than 70 countries during his 20 years at STAR Service.
+The STAR Service critiques over 10,000 hotels in more than 100 countries for travel agents and corporate travel departments and Northrup has personally written over 23,000 hotel reviews in nearly 100 countries during his 20 years at STAR Service.
+Dale has sailed on and critiqued more than 100 cruise ships around the world.
 He has authored, co-authored, or contributed to nearly two dozen consumer travel guides for such names as Frommer's and Fodor's.

-the building into an inn in 1997.
-All our guest rooms feature queen beds, flat screen TVs, DVD, CD, telephones, complimentary WiFi, climate control, wet bars and refrigerators stocked with complimentary soft drinks, and private baths with hair dryers and two-person umbrellas.
+the building into an inn.
+All our guest rooms feature queen beds, flat screen TVs, telephones, complimentary WiFi, climate control, and refrigerators stocked with complimentary soft drinks, and private baths with hair dryers and two-person umbrellas.
 Rates include breakfast and parking.

 During snow storms our plowing vendors do the best they can to clear for us but like any city under the duress of serious snowfall and inclement weather conditions, sometimes allowances must be made.
 City garages are nearby to seek alternatives.
 The Percy Inn lies steps from numerous restaurants, coffeehouses, and galleries so your car isn’t necessary much of the time.